hjr37/CG-SLAM/README.md

 - [ ] Code for Evaluation

 # Submodule
-<p style="text-align: justify;">we have proposed the first comprehensive mathematical theory on derivatives w.r.t. pose in 3D Gaussian splatting framework.
-Additionally, we have developed a <strong>specialized CUDA framework tailored</strong> for the SLAM task, effectively decoupling the tracking and mapping components.
+<p style="text-align: justify;">We have proposed a comprehensive mathematical theory on derivatives w.r.t. pose in 3D Gaussian splatting framework.
+Additionally, we have developed a specialized CUDA framework tailored for the SLAM task, decoupling the tracking and mapping components.
 For more details, please refer to the provided <a href="https://github.com/hjr37/diff-gaussian-rasterization">diff-gaussian-rasterization</a>.</p>

 # Installation
 <!---